 Veeam Data Mover establishes a connection with the source-side Data Mover on the backup proxy, enabling efficient data transfer over LAN or WAN.

 A machine performing the role of a repository must meet the following requirements:

 - The machine must meet the system requirements.
 For more information, see System Requirements.

 - The role of the repository can be assigned to a Linux machine (physical or virtual).

 - You must add the machine to the Veeam Backup & Replication console as a managed server.

-- If Veeam Data Mover Service is not deployed, Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility in Linux repositories.
+- If Veeam Data Mover is non-persistent, Veeam Backup & Replication uses the SSH protocol to communicate with Linux backup repositories and requires the SCP utility in Linux repositories.
 Make sure that the SSH daemon is properly configured and SCP utility is available on the Linux host.

 - If you want to use Fast Clone in the Linux backup repository, the machine must also meet requirements listed in the Fast Clone section.

-For requirements and limitations for Linux immutable repository, see Hardened (Immutable) Repository.
+For requirements and limitations for Linux immutable repository, see Limitations and Considerations.